B-Turner5/BU-ECOClicker/README.md

 pip install flask
 ```

-can alsi run this to activate it.
+can also run this to activate it.

 python app.py